New Jersey Child Predator Sting Nets A Cop And A Preacher, Among Others

 A multi-state operation intended to nab adults who prey sexually on children has resulted in the arrests of a police officer and a preacher, among others, The Bergen Record reports.

-Police in New York, New Jersey and Pennsylvania carried out “Operation Home Alone” in an attempt to nab child predators in and around the tri-state area, and made 16 arrests of men from those three states, including the arrest of one man who allegedly drove over 100 miles, thinking he was going to meet an underage child for sex when in fact he was headed to meet an undercover cop.
+Police in New York, New Jersey, and Pennsylvania carried out “Operation Home Alone” in an attempt to nab child predators in and around the tri-state area.
+Authorities made 16 arrests of men from those three states, including the arrest of one man who allegedly drove over 100 miles, thinking he was going to meet an underage child for sex, when in fact he was headed to meet an undercover cop.

 New Jersey Attorney General Gurbir Grewal said that the week-long sting is indicative of how pervasive the problem of sexual predators is in the area.